 Browse through the shop of curated gifts and goods or make a stop at the Champagne Bar for luxury champagne cocktails with floral details in the glass.
 When making a reservation at Oxford, we recommend asking to sit in the courtyard – a glass greenhouse with a huge fountain in the center.
 It’s the perfect setting for indulging in brunch classics.

-Try the Crispy Fried Avocado Wedges, Grilled Chicken Paillard with Fries, or a delicious salad.
+Try one of their yummy Grilled-Cheese + Soup combo’s, or a delicious salad.
 While you’re waiting on your table or after you’re done, be sure to take a stroll through the bookstore, featuring reads from tons of local authors.
 You can also grab an espresso drink or a freshly brewed cup of tea from the Coffee and Tea shops on-site.

 We LOVE Cassis for the food, atmosphere and location.
 Reserve your table ahead of time so you don’t have to worry about the wait.
 You can’t go wrong sitting inside our outside–there is plenty of shade and a gorgeous view of Beach Drive if you snag a table outside.
 Cassis offers brunch daily (although they’re closed Mondays), so they’ve got your brunch cravings covered no matter which day it hits.

 As far as what to order, for drinks…we highly recommend the Cassis Bloody Mary.
 It’s made from their homemade Bloody Mary mix, so it’s one of a kind!
 If you’re into Mimosas, they make theirs with hand-squeezed fresh juices (available by the glass or caraffe) and offer a Mimosa for Two for $23.50.

 The brunch menu top pick for those of you who prefer something savory is Maine Lobster Benedict on brioche toast.
 If you like something sweeter, we highly recommend the Brioche French Toast which is topped with honey mascarpone, bananas, and strawberries.

-Must-try dish: Smoked Salmon Benedict, Bananas Foster Pancakes
+Must-try dish: Smoked Salmon Benedict, Brioche French Toast, Bananas Foster Pancakes

 Brunch at the Birch & Vine at the beautiful Birchwood is a must-try.
-It’s fine dining with a laid back approach and you can’t beat the views outside.
-The good is pretty spectacular too.
-You can also bring your pup to brunch if you sit in the outdoor cafe area.
+It’s fine-dining with a laid-back approach with unbeatable outdoor views.
+The food is pretty spectacular too, and the outdoor café is even pet-friendly.

-The menu features items for all tastes including a delicious Pull Apart Sticky Bun for an appetizer or even Cold Smoked Fish Dip.
+The brunch menu features items for all tastes, from their delicious Pull Apart Sticky Bun appetizer to the yummy Smoked Fish Dip.